raphaelhetzel/local-campus-app/README.md

 Optionally configure any proxy settings needed for the network the Raspberry is connected to on the android device, as the Raspberry will share this with the WIFI devives.
-This is not needed for the App to function correctly, only to provide the device with internet acess while it is connected to the hub.
+This is not needed for the App to function correctly, only to provide the device with internet access while it is connected to the hub.